Amazon Placement Bids Modifiers : How to Leverage it in 2023

 How Adbrew automate placement optimisations?

-Is manually analyzing the placement level performance of each campaign and then regularly adjusting placement modifiers based on the performance of campaigns sound like a lot of work?
+Does manually analyzing the placement level performance of each campaign and then regularly adjusting placement modifiers based on the performance of campaigns sound like a lot of work?

 By implementing rule-set-based automation, you can eliminate the need to manually analyze each campaign regularly and make placement bid adjustments.